klimadashboard/core/docs/README.md

-# SvelteKit Repository for klimadashboard.at
+# SvelteKit Repository | Klimadashboard

-## Welcome! 🌍

-This is the code that powers the frontend of Klimadashboard.at, a website visualising the climate crisis in Austria and beyond.
-Our website is built with [SvelteKit](https://kit.svelte.dev), a JS framework which performs calculations on our datasets and builds interactive visualisations.
-Our backend, including all of our datasets and data processing code, can be found [here](https://github.com/klimadashboard).
-This repository also does not include text and layout data, which is handled by our Klimadashboard CMS.

 > To make the climate crisis tangible by making climate science accessible.
 > – _Our mission_

+## Welcome! 🌍

+This is the frontend code that powers Klimadashboard.at and Klimadashboard.de, powered by [SvelteKit](https://kit.svelte.dev).
+Our backend hosted at base.klimadashboard.org takes care of content and data.
+It is built on [Directus](https://directus.io).

 ## How to contribute 🗺

 We value contributions from the community in the form of

 - bug reports, ideas and feature requests: please [file an issue](https://github.com/klimadashboard/klimadashboardAT-core/issues) with the appropiate tags
-- translations: more info coming soon
+- help with translations
 - contributing bug fixes and code: pick an issue and open a pull request
 - creating your own local Klimadashboard: please see below